Search

 - Good faith limitations: commitments to negotiate in good faith are generally unenforceable in the UK, so obligations are typically framed as restrictions on the seller or company.

 - Remedies for breach: Damages recoverable under English law for breach of contract claims are subject to rules concerning foreseeability and remoteness of loss.
-To avoid the non-breaching party to an Exclusivity Agreement being unable to recover losses under these rules, Exclusivity Agreements often contain indemnity clauses which are not subject to the same rules.
+To avoid the non-breaching party to an Exclusivity Agreement being unable to recover losses under these rules, Exclusivity Agreements often contain indemnity clauses which are not subject to the same rules and allow the non-breeching party to seek legal remedy.

 When Are Exclusivity Agreements used?